twhui/LiteFlowNet2/README.md

  pages = {8981--8989},
  url = {http://mmlab.ie.cuhk.edu.hk/projects/LiteFlowNet/}
 }</code></pre>

+# Prerequisite and Compiling
+LiteFlowNet2 uses the same Caffe package as LiteFlowNet.
+Please refer to the details in <a href="https://github.com/twhui/LiteFlowNet#Prerequisite"> LiteFlowNet GitHub repository</a>.

+# Training
+Please refer to the training steps in <a href="https://github.com/twhui/LiteFlowNet#Training"> LiteFlowNet GitHub repository</a> and adopt the training prtocols in <a href="https://arxiv.org/abs/1903.07414.pdf"> LiteFlowNet2 paper</a>.

 # Trained models
 The trained models (<code>LiteFlowNet2-ft-sintel</code>, <code>LiteFlowNet2-ft-kitti</code>) are available in the folder <code>/models/trained</code>.
 Untar the files to the same folder before you use it.